Experiential Therapy (ET)

 For those dealing with addiction, it can bring about lifestyle changes and help them achieve long-term sobriety.

 Experiential therapy is not limited to just one activity.
 It is a hands-on approach used in combination with talk therapy and other methods of treatment.
 If one thing doesn’t feel right, there are other options.

-Experiential Therapy works based on the premise that a person’s perception determines his or her behavior.
-Through the various activities under the umbrella of ET, a person can re-experience and release negative emotions and then experience positive feelings, including love and forgiveness.
+Through various activities, a person releases negative emotions and then experiences positive ones like love and forgiveness.
 The therapy changes his or her perception of reality.